bbauska/JS-Programs/README.md

 <h2 id="js153">153.
 Find the Area of a Cube</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 This program calculates the surface area of a cube given the length of its side ( s ).
-The formula for the surface area of a cube is Surface Area = 6 * s* 2 , where s is the length of a side.
+The formula for the surface area of a cube is Surface Area = 6 &ast; s&ast; 2 , where s is the length of a side.
 <pre>
 function calculateCubeSurfaceArea(sideLength) {
-const surface Area = 6 * Math.pow(sideLength, 2);
+const surface Area = 6 &ast; Math.pow(sideLength, 2);
 return surfaceArea;
 // Example usage
 const sideLength = 4; // Replace with the length of a side of your cube